 Travelocity, Virgin Atlantic and the Park Plaza Westminster Bridge London should have been sensitive to your situation, and based on the correspondence you showed me, they kind of were.
 Travelocity tried to advocate your case with the two companies; the companies responded with sympathy for your situation.
 Unfortunately, your airline and hotel also responded with hard “noes” — apparently without bothering to fully review your case.

 Rules are rules, except when they’re not.
 While it’s true that your vacation was nonrefundable, travel companies are known to make exceptions when a customer can’t make it for reasons beyond his or her control.
-A sudden hospitalization definitely falls into that category.
+A sudden hospitalization or a natural disaster definitely fall into that category.
+(Related: A Travelocity typo triggers ethics crisis.)

 By the way, there’s a reason your package wasn’t refundable: If you don’t show up, your airline or hotel can’t easily resell your seat or room.
 Refunding you would result in a loss of revenue.
 When you booked your trip, you agreed to these rules.